What are some of your favorite things about being part of AC?

 If you could wake up with a new skill tomorrow, what would it be?

-What animal do you feel a kinship with?
+Is there an animal you feel a kinship with?

 Favorite song to sing while rowing?